ChintuKarthi/data_store_gem/README.md

 # Data Store Gem (Ruby)

-This Gem is used as a client end point to Create, Read and Delete the Key-Value from the Data Store using ruby inbuild Pstore.
-PStore implements a file based persistence mechanism based on a Hash
+A library(Gem) which can be used to create, read and delete the key value pair in the local datastore.
+It uses Ruby's inbuilt Pstore (a file based persistence mechanism based on a Hash)

 ## Compatibility